argen2/DuckHunt/Readme.md

 There is 3 rounds of 10 ducks each.

-Try you skills and have fun !!
+Try your skills and have fun !!